barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 }
 ```

 We didn’t make everything in #interests bold.
-Nor did we make all paragraphs in general bold.
+Nor did we make all paragraphs in
+general bold.
 We made all paragraphs within #interests id bold.
+This particular
-This particular CSS syntax scopes the selection to paragraphs within the #interests id.
+CSS syntax scopes the selection to paragraphs within the `#interests` id.
+It’s
-It’s pretty useful, especially when you only want to style particular things.
+pretty useful, especially when you only want to style particular things.

-##### Using span tags to style inline text
+##### Using `<span>` Tags to Style Inline Text

 Now in my list of classes, I want to be able to highlight somehow which classes are my CS classes and which are GEs to help people easily differentiate.
 This can be done by adding html `<span>` tags.
-The `<span>` tag basically allows you to group inline elements and assign a class or id, which you can then style with css.
+The `<span>` tag basically allows you to group inline elements and assign a class or id, which you can then style with CSS.

 Here's how we want it to look: // TODO image, slide 62